wmwolf/MesaScript/README.md

     initial_z

 that neither uses the return value nor changes the stored value.
 This will just flag `initial_z` for being put in the final inlist.
-To unflag a command, use the `unflag_command` method with the argument as the string containing the case-sensitive name of the command.
+Note that there is currently no way to unflag an inlist item.

 For arrays, things work like you might expect.
 Any time any one of the versions of the array methods are called, that entire array category is staged for